gocd/docs.go.cd/gocd_on_kubernetes/introduction.md

 With this documentation guide, you’ll be able to

-- Set-up an instance of GoCD on a Kubernetes cluster
+- Setup and configure an instance of GoCD on a Kubernetes cluster
 - Design a continuous delivery pipeline to deploy a sample application
-- Bring up on-demand agent pods to execute jobs in your CD pipeline